openedx/open-edx-proposals/oeps/oep-38-Data-Modeling.rst

 for data modeling.
 These standards must be adhered to when creating new models or updating existing models in the OpenedX ecosystem.

-**IDA** - “Independently Deployed Application”.
+**IDA** - Independently Deployed Application.
 Similar to a microservice or stand alone application.